 Workplace violence is any intentional conduct that is sufficiently severe, offensive, or intimidating to cause an individual to reasonably fear for his or her personal safety or the safety of his or her family, friends, and/or property such that employment conditions are altered or a hostile, abusive, or intimidating work environment is created for one or several Pacific View employees.
 Workplace violence may involve any threats or acts of violence occurring on Pacific View premises, regardless of the relationship between Pacific View and the parties involved in the incident.
-It also includes threats or acts of violence of violence occurring of Pacific View or that may lead to an incident of violence on Pacific View premises.
-Threats or acts of violence occurring off Pacific View, whether as victims of or active participants in the conduct, may also constitute workplace violence.
+It also includes threats or acts of violence that affect the business interests of Pacific View or that may lead to an incident of violence on Pacific View premises.
+Threats or acts of violence occurring off Pacific View premises that involve employees, agents, or individuals acting as a representative of Pacific View, whether as victims of or active participants in the conduct, may also constitute workplace violence.
 Specific examples of conduct that may constitute threats or acts of violence under this policy include, but are not limited to, the following: